 In parallel with the booming of eCommerce, more and more online selling solutions have been launched to fulfill the needs of merchants all around the world.
 These eCommerce platforms provide store owners with intensive support to grow their businesses vigorously.
 Apparently, choosing a suitable platform sets up a solid foundation for your business to thrive.
 If you’re in need of something complex yet powerful, an Open-source CMS eCommerce platform like Magento 2 will definitely satisfy you.

 Magento brings you endless customize and scalability possibilities for your business.
 In this article, we’ll give you an intensive Magento 2 review.
 Keep reading to get:

-- An overview of Magento and its update versions in 2020
+- An overview of Magento and its updated versions in 2021

 - Detailed analysis of Magento features